danielpozsar/grogupy/docs/source/quickstart/Running in HPC.rst

 performance.
 Exportin the LD_LIBRARY_PATH variable is necessary to ensure that the CUDA library is accessible for cupy.
-The script also sets the `GROGUPY_ARCHITECTURE` environment variable to `GPU` to enable GPU acceleration in grogupy.
+The script also sets the `GROGUPY_ARCHITECTURE` environment variable to `GPU` to enable GPU acceleration in grogu.
-Finally, it runs the GroguPy application using `srun` and the `grogupy` command line script.
+Finally, it runs the GroguPy application using `srun` and the `grogu` command line script.

 Make sure to adjust the script parameters according to your HPC system's configuration and your specific requirements.